 src/config.js.
 This file is used to specify the URL of the backend, by default

 http://localhost:8080.
 It also obtains the current version of the React app from

 import pjson from './../package.json'; export const SERVER_URL = 'http://localhost:8080/'; export const CLIENT_VERSION = pjson.version; export const REACT_VERSION = pjson.dependencies.react;

 You may edit the contents of this file to add additional variables or to change the

 4 Running the Application

 This profile also defines a set of custom Gradle tasks, including a bootRun task to startup the client app.
 You can either start up the server and client apps separately:

-./gradlew server:bootRun //in another terminal ./gradlew client:bootRun
+./gradlew server:bootRun //in another terminal ./gradlew client:start

-Or you can take advantage of Gradle’s parallel execution to run both client and server apps in a single command:
+server project), which means you can take advantage of Gradle’s parallel execution to run both client and server apps in a single command:

 ./gradlew bootRun -parallel